vishal71-ai/Quize-App/README.md

 # Quize-App
-this is absic quize app usinf HTML, CSS and JAVASript
+this is basic quize app using HTML, CSS and JAVASript